nocobase/docs/docs/ja-JP/handbook/action-template-print/index.md

 #### 5. Example: Accessing Loop Iterator Values (v4.0.0+)

-Within a loop, you can directly access the current iteration’s index, which helps meet special formatting requirements.
+Within a loop, you can directly access the current iteration's index, which helps meet special formatting requirements.

 ##### Template Example
 ```